Totoual/oef-sdk-python/docs/source/user/tutorial.rst

 Wait for search results
 ```````````````````````

-The client agent needs to wait for the search result from the OEF Node:
+The client agent needs to wait for search results from the OEF Node:

 .. code-block:: python